FAYETTE COUNTY, TEXAS

 A two-building business that housed a doctor’s office and drug store on one side and a pool hall on the other was built in Ammannsville in 1917 by J.J.
 Fietsam.
 After several owners, the drug store was eventually purchased by Justin V. Bartos, who sold pharmaceuticals, sundries, snacks and tobacco products.
 The store also had a soda fountain and ornate bar where beer, soft drinks and ice cream were served.
 The store, which served as a popular gathering place for locals to enjoy pool, dominoes and other games, as well as a nickelodeon, closed in 1985.
 The two buildings were sold and moved to a location between Weimar and Schulenburg.

-J. V. Bartos Store
+The J. V. Bartos Drug Store in Ammannsville, Texas;

 The community was served by at least eight different physicians, beginning with Dr. Holman and ending with Dr. Lewis.
 Although some practiced in their homes, and others took care of patients in the doctor’s office in Ammannsville, they all made house calls.
 An advertisement in 1902 in F. Lotto’s history on Fayette County stated: “Dr. John S. Zvesper, Ammannsville, Texas, is prepared to treat cases of alcoholism and diseases of women at his residence….telephone connection with all points in county and state.”